avyrie/JSCodingChallenges/README.md

 ## Challenges List:
 - alphabeticalUnlessSameLetter.js - Sort an array of animals alphabetically unless the animal names begin with the same letter in which case, sort them in the same order they are to each other in the original array.
+- arrOfArr.js - Given a positive integer n, create an array that is n length where each item is an array with just the index of that particular array in it.
 - arrOfNonRepNumsInRandOrder.js - Create an array of random numbers that do not repeat and are ordered randomly.
 - arrOfProds.js - Write a function that takes in a given non-empty array and returns an array containing the product of every other number in the given array
 - arrWInArr.js - Write a function that returns true if all items in an array exist within another array and false if not